swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondefuserdropped.md

 ---

 # OnDefuserDropped
-This event is triggered when defuser_dropped is triggered
+This event is triggered when defuser_dropped is triggered.
 ::: tabs
 @tab Lua
 ```lua